 PERT stands for program evaluation and review technique, and PERT charts help in planning and scheduling tasks in a project.
 PERT charts show dependencies between tasks and provide a time estimate of the project's timeline.

-As you can see in the example below, each task is plotted with a estimate of how much time it will take.
+How to use a PERT chart: Each task is plotted with a estimate of how much time it will take.
 The arrows represent dependencies (ex.
-Task 1 must be completed before Task 4), so you can easily see which tasks can run concurrently and which cannot.
+Task 1 must be completed before Task 4), so you can easily see which tasks can run concurrently and which cannot in order to inform task prioritization.

 3. Kanban board

 A Kanban board is a visual representation of a project's workflow that helps in managing and tracking work.
-It involves creating columns for different stages of a project, such as "To Do," "In Progress," and "Done."
+It involves creating columns for different stages of a project, such as "Backlog", "To Do," "In Progress," and "Done", so you can track your project step-by-step as it is completed.

 Here's a quick summary of the benefits of using a Kanban board: